alik-avizha/Happy-Life-Checklist/README.md

 https://alik-avizha.github.io/Happy-Life-Checklist/

 Todolist is a simple and easy-to-use task management app to help you organise your day.
-It allows you to create a to-do list, helping you to be more organised and efficient.
+It allows you to create to-do lists, helping you to be more organised and efficient.
+If you don't want to register, please enter the following details:
+- email: free@samuraijs.com
+- password: free

 ![](src/assets/images/loginPage.png)

 There are main sections in the app.
 Here you can create a to-do list